 As followers of our Lord Christ, who is Pastor and Comforter, we, the people of the Advent are called to extend Christ’s healing care to one another in a nurturing family by providing support and encouragement in the face of life’s constant changes.

-Pastoral Care at the Advent embodies the primary mission of the Guild of St. Francis & St. Clare to “be Christ’s light” in the midst of “the cares and concerns of parishioners.”
+Pastoral Care at the Advent embodies the primary mission of the Guild of St. Francis and St. Clare to “be Christ’s light” in the midst of “the cares and concerns of parishioners.”
 Many at the Advent benefit from the pastoral care of their fellow parishioners.
 Volunteers in pastoral ministries embody God’s unbounded love for all.
 They bring to those in distress, loneliness, or anxiety the good news that nothing can separate them from the love of God in Christ Jesus.
-If you are interested in participating in pastoral care ministries, please consider the following opportunities.

 Prayer is at the heart of our life as a faith community.
 At the Episcopal Church of the Advent, we pray for one another in several ways and invite you to request prayer by the clergy, the parish, or the Daughters of the King.

-You may also request that someone be added to the printed prayer list that is included in our Sunday service bulletins.
-This could be a prayer for yourself or for a loved one, friend, or colleague.
-Before submitting someone’s name to be added to the published prayer list, please ask their permission.
+You may also request that someone be added to the printed prayer list that is included in our Sunday bulletin.
+Before submitting someone’s name to the published prayer list, please be sure to have their consent.

-You may request prayer by the Daughters of the King, a group of women who offer intercessory prayer on behalf of those who request it; these prayer requests are held in strict confidence and are not included in the published prayer list.
+You may request prayer by the Daughters of the King (DOK).
+This is a ministry of women who are trained and who offer intercessory prayer on behalf of those who request it; these prayer requests are confidential and are not included in the published prayer list.

-In addition to these opportunities, you may attend the Weekday Holy Eucharist where healing prayer is offered.
+In addition to these opportunities, you may attend one of the Weekday celebrations of the Holy Eucharist (Tuesday 5:30 pm, Thursday at 12:15 pm) where healing prayer is offered.

 Click here to submit your prayer request.

-The Order of the Daughters of the King is a spiritual sisterhood of women dedicated to a life of Prayer, Service, and Evangelism.
-They have made a commitment to Jesus as our Savior, and follow Him as Lord of their lives.
-The DOK are an order for women who are communicants of the Episcopal Church.
+The Order of the Daughters of the King is a spiritual sisterhood dedicated to a life of Prayer, Service, and Evangelism.
+They have made a commitment to Jesus, and follow him as Lord of their lives.
+The DOK is an order for women who are communicants of the Episcopal Church.

-The Pastoral Visitors team reaches out routinely whenever a helping hand or a caring ear is needed.
-This group is uniquely qualified to assist others in time of personal need.
+The Pastoral Visitors are trained members who routinely offer a helping hand or a caring ear to those in need.

-The Card Ministry provides ongoing long-term contact to those in our parish who are home-bound.
-Postcards are sent to this constituency every month, while special greeting cards are mailed at Easter and Christmas.
+The Card Ministry provides ongoing contact to those in our parish who are homebound.
+Postcards and notes are sent every month, while special greeting cards are mailed at Easter and Christmas.
 The Card Ministry also reaches out to parishioners on the anniversary of a loved one’s death.

-The Flower Delivery ministry arranges and delivers small vases of altar flowers to parishioners to mark the joy of a baby’s birth, to give thanks for a special service to the church, or to offer sympathy and hope when there is illness, crisis, or grief.
+The Flower Delivery Ministry arranges and delivers vases of altar flowers to parishioners to mark the joy of a baby’s birth, to give thanks for a special service to the church, or to offer sympathy and hope when there is illness, crisis, or grief.